khushipy/mentalhealth-gfg-hackathon/README.md

 but it can also increase your risk of chronic diseases like heart disease and other health complications like obesity, weakened immune system, and more.

 ***About The Project***
-This project offers multiple activities in form of audio & visuals which will help lighten ones mood and spreads positivity By Now the projects gracphical interface is ready but its not functional.
+This project suggests multiple activities & helps lighten ones mood and spreads positivity.
-The project has one html file - index.html & one css file sytle.css.
+The project has 5 html files- index.html, about.html, act.html, contact.html, photo.html & one css file sytle.css.
-The javascript part in progess & will soon be uploaded.
 The Moto of this project is to spread awareness around mental health and happiness.